wazo-platform/xivo-benchmark/README.md

 Running tests
 =============

-These tests require a "fresh" install of XiVO before every run.
-In order to avoid reinstalling a physical server every time, a fabfile with commands to reset the database and upgrade the xivo is included.
+These tests require a "fresh" install of Wazo before every run.
+In order to avoid reinstalling a physical server every time, a fabfile with commands to reset the database and upgrade the Wazo is included.
 Resetting the server is done by running:

     fab reset_server